pacificclimate/crmprtd/README.md

 - `libpq-dev`: Permits installation of required Python package `psycopg2`.
   Typical installation: `sudo apt-get install libpq-dev`.

+Note: The [Python CI](.github/workflows/python-ci.yml) script purges PostgreSQL 14 and installs PostgreSQL 12 instead.
+It can still be used as a guide for installation in a general way.

 ## Installation for production

 For production usage, install the latest tagged release from PCIC's PyPI server.